r-bierman/pybier/README.md

-# pybier_test
+# pybier
-Testing having my own package for utils that I commonly use
+Personal package for utils that I commonly use